-- 2. Whether the zoning proposal will permit a use that is suitable in view of the use and development of adjacent and nearby properties; - The proposed use of both properties is suitable in view of the use and development of adjacent and nearby properties.
+- 2. Whether the zoning proposal will permit a use that is suitable in view of the use and development of adjacent and nearby properties; The proposed use of both properties is suitable in view of the use and development of adjacent and nearby properties.
 The multi-dwelling residential use will provide the proper transition from non-residential uses to the single-dwelling residential neighborhood to the east. - 3.
-Whether the property to be affected by the zoning proposal has a reasonable economic use as currently zoned; - The property to be affected by the zoning proposal has some reasonable economic use as currently zoned; however the property is less economically suitable under the current zoning designation than it would be under the multi-dwelling residential zoning district. - 4.
-Whether the zoning proposal will adversely affect the existing use or usability of adjacent or nearby property; - The zoning proposal will not adversely affect the existing use or usability of adjacent or nearby property.
+Whether the property to be affected by the zoning proposal has a reasonable economic use as currently zor $^{-10\text{-}}$

+The property to be affected by the zoning proposal has some reasonable economic use as currently zoned; however the property is less economically suitable under the current zoning designation than it would be under the multi-dwelling residential zoning district.

+4. Whether the zoning proposal will adversely affect the existing use or usability of adjacent or nearby property;

+The zoning proposal will not adversely affect the existing use or usability of adjacent or nearby property.
 The site plan provides the required 50 foot transitional buffer between Residential (R) zoned properties and Multi-dwelling Residential (RM) zoned properties.
-The proposed development is in compliance with that regulation.
 The rezoning will allow for removal of existing paved impervious surfaces in the City's 75 foot stream buffer, revegetation and installation of trees for screening, and for stabilization of the existing retaining wall, to protect the stream and reduce the effects of erosion.
-The additional screening will reduce noise from the development and visual obtrusions from affecting residents of the Vernon North Subdivision. - 5.
-Whether there are other existing or changing conditions affecting the use and development of the property that provide supporting grounds for either approval or disapproval of the zoning proposal;
+The additional screening will reduce noise from the development and visual obtrusions from affecting residents of the Vernon North Subdivision.

-The City will be conducting an update to the DVMP in 2016.
-As part of - The City will be conducting an update to the DVMP in 2016.
-As part of the update, staff plans to present an amendment to the DVMP Future Land Use Map to change the designation of 1536 Dunwoody Village Parkway from "Small-Scale Office," to "For-Sale Residential", if this is not accomplished through an applicant-initiated process. - 6.
-Whether the zoning proposal will adversely affect historic buildings, sites, districts, or archaeological resources; and - The proposed development will not adversely affect historic buildings, sites, districts, or archaeological resources.
+- 5. Whether there are other existing or changing conditions affecting the use and development of the property that provide supporting grounds for either approval or disapproval of the zoning proposal; The City will be conducting an update to the DVMP in 2016.
+As part of the update, staff plans to present an amendment to the DVMP Future Land Use Map to change the designation of 1536 Dunwoody Village Parkway from "Small-Scale Office," to ""For-Sale Residential", if this is not accomplished through an applicant-initiated process. - 6.
+Whether the zoning proposal will adversely affect historic buildings, sites, districts, or archaeological resources; and The proposed development will not adversely affect historic buildings, sites, districts, or archaeological resources.
 The site was developed as an office park over twenty years ago.
 The only undisturbed area on the property is within the state twenty-five foot stream buffer below the retaining wall and across the stream.
 The footprint of the proposed development will be entirely within the disturbed area. - 7.
 Whether the zoning proposal will result in a use that will or could cause an excessive or burdensome use of existing streets, transportation facilities, utilities, or schools.